mxinden/homepage/content/_index.md

 #### Hi there,

-I am Max, a software developer and systems engineer interested in distributed systems.
+I am Max, a software developer interested in distributed systems.

 You can best reach me via e-mail: mail@max-inden.de.